nhoxbypass/IceTeaChat/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There are still some bugs in my application due to Google update new Firebase.
+The legacy firebase doesn't have more supports.

 ## Open-source libraries used

-- [Firebase](https://firebase.google.com/) - The tools and infrastructure you need to build better apps and grow successful businesses
+- [Legacy Firebase](https://www.firebase.com/) - The tools and infrastructure you need to build better apps and grow successful businesses
 - [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
 - [Circle ImageView](https://github.com/hdodenhof/CircleImageView) - A circular ImageView for Android